CS2103AUG2016-F09-C4/addressbook-level3/doc/UserGuide.md

 * `find Betsy Tim John`<br>
   Returns Any person having names `Betsy`, `Tim`, or `John`

+## Editing a person : `edit`
+Edits the contact details of an existing person in the address book.<br>
+Format: `edit INDEX p/PHONE_NUMBER | e/EMAIL | a/ADDRESS`

+> Edits the person at the specified 'INDEX'.
+  The index refers to the index number shown in the most recent listing.

+> Edits any number of contact fields for the person.

+> Cannot edit the tags of a person

+Examples:
+* `list`<br>
+  `edit 1 p/98079485`<br>
+  Edits the phone contact of the 1st person in the address book.
+* `list`<br>
+  `edit 2 p/98079485 e/lol@nus.com`<br>
+  Edits the phone contact and email of the 2nd person in the address book.

 ## Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>
 Format: `delete INDEX`